 Emotional – a school dog improves self-esteem, acceptance from others and lifts mood, often provoking laughter and fun.
 Dogs can also teach compassion and respect for other living things as well as relieving anxiety.

 Physical – interaction with a furry friend reduces blood pressure, provides tactile stimulation, assists with pain management, gives motivation to move and walk, and stimulates the senses.

 Environmental – a dog in a school increases the sense of a family environment, with all of the above benefits continuing long after the school day is over.

 Reading – reading to dogs has been proven to help children develop literacy skills and build confidence, through both the calming effect the dog’s presence has on children, as well as the fact that a dog will listen to children read without being judgemental or critical.
 This comforting environment helps to nurture children’s enthusiasm for reading and provides them with the confidence to read aloud.

-Research shows huge benefits for many children with Autism where they promote a sense of calm and encourage interaction and build confidence in social and emotional development.
+Research shows huge benefits for many children with Autism where dogs promote a sense of calm, encourage interaction and build confidence in social and emotional development.

-Updates about Rumi will be on the school’s YouTube channel, which is live now!
+Updates about Rumi are on the school’s YouTube channel, which is live now!